MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ## Location-Based Routing for conferencing

 A user who is enabled for Location-Based Routing but who does not have an audio conferencing license on a PSTN call isn't allowed to start a conference with another user or PSTN number.
-Connecting to auto attendants or call queues is allowed.
+Connecting to auto attendants is allowed.

 If the user has an audio conferencing license, the user must start a conference with the relevant users and call the PSTN through the conference bridge to start a conference call.
 If the user is already on a 1:1 PSTN call, the *People* modality in the Teams client will be hidden, preventing the Teams LBR user from adding a participant or escalating the existing call to a conference.
 In this scenario, the call must be ended.
 The Teams LBR user will then need to create a conference and use the conferencing bridge to dial out to the required PSTN numbers.